Vlaad-P/vlaad_p.github.io/A - Data Exploration.md

 **Good to know** Use ctrl+F / cmd+F on Win / Mac to highlight all commas for an easier inspection

   ### Limit Output Rows
-When developing and testing new exploratory queries and uncertain about what sort of data you are dealing with  always limit output.
+When developing and testing new exploratory queries and uncertain about what sort of data we are dealing with  always limit output.
 Not limiting outputs on big data set queries could crash the entire system causing serious backlog.
 **Example**
 Show the first 10 rows from the `actor` tables
 ````sql